 2. Saudi Arabia- left with nothing - 0.

-3. Uruguay tried the most - 9 points.
+3. Uruguay tried the hardest - 9 points.

-The South Americans surprised their opponents and scored the most points, winning 3 matches at once.
+The South Americans greatly surprised their opponents and scored the most bonus points, winning 3 matches at once.

-Slightly disappointed her fans with a resounding loss, but still managed to take second place in the team.
+She slightly disappointed her fans with a deafening loss, but still managed to take second place in the team.

 Group B